DRBench: A Realistic Benchmark for Enterprise Deep Research: Experiments and Results

 \subsection{Evaluation Metrics}

+Our evaluation intentionally operates at the level of \emph{atomic insights} rather than treating the report as a single monolithic output.
+This design is diagnostic rather than purely outcome-oriented, as it enables partial credit when only a subset of key findings is recovered, allows localization of specific failure modes such as missing, unsupported, or irrelevant insights, and supports multi-axis analysis across recall, precision, and factual grounding.
+Compared to end-to-end correctness metrics, insight-level evaluation reveals how and where an agent succeeds or fails, which is especially important for long, compositional research reports.

-\textbf{Insight Recall. } We first decompose each report into atomic insights with their associated citations using an LLM (see Prompt~\ref{prompt:break_report_to_insight_prompt}).
-Each extracted insight is then compared against the set of groundtruth insights embedded in the task files using an LLM Judge with the Prompt~\ref{prompt:insight_recall_prompt}.
+\textbf{Insight Recall. } Our benchmark directly evaluates the set of atomic insights provided by the agent, \textit{which was the case for all our experimental results}.
+If an agent provides the full report, it decomposes the report into atomic insights using an LLM (see Prompt~\ref{prompt:break_report_to_insight_prompt}).
+Each insight is then compared against the groundtruth set using an LLM Judge with Prompt~\ref{prompt:insight_recall_prompt}.
 If a match is found, the insight is marked as \emph{detected} and contributes to the insight recall score; otherwise, it is ignored.
 This metric thus measures recall rather than precision, since judging whether an unmatched insight is nonetheless \emph{useful} for answering the deep research question is inherently subjective and difficult to automate.
+In practice, the computed insight recall functions as an \textbf{accuracy measure} in our setting, since it reflects the proportion of groundtruth insights tied to the research question that the agent successfully identifies.
 To prevent agents from trivially achieving 100\% recall by copying all content into the generated report, the LLM Judge evaluates only the first $k$ insights, where $k$ equals the number of ground-truth insights plus five.
 This buffer ensures that reports are not penalized for including seemingly relevant insights that are not part of the groundtruth insight set.
+While this cutoff may seem arbitrary, we found it essential for preventing agents from gaming the metric by copying large portions of the source files.
+The +5 buffer allows space for a few reasonable additional insights without rewarding unrestricted copying.
+We acknowledge that this design limits our ability to measure the full breadth of useful discoveries, and we discuss its implications and alternatives in Appendix \ref{app:insight_limit_design_and_limitations}.
+Our evaluation relies on short, atomic claims, which keeps LLM-judge variance minimal regardless of whether the judge is a closed or open model; refer to Table~\ref{tab:llm_judge_model_sensitivity} in Appendix~\ref{app:llm_judge_model_sensitivity} for more details.

 \textbf{Distractor Avoidance. } To measure precision, we track whether the agent’s report includes distractor insights that are irrelevant to the research question.
 We compute \emph{distractor recall} analogously to insight recall, and define \emph{distractor avoidance} as $1 -$ distractor recall.